sanand0/til/llms.md

   - Automated scaling.
 Generate 1,000 images.
 Evaluate 1,000 assignments
   - Saves time: debugging, research, validation, documentation, copywriting
   - New ways of working.
 Loading event schedules into my calendar
 - 25 Jul 2025.
+[Qwen-Code](https://github.com/QwenLM/qwen-code) is a fork of Gemini CLI and uses [qwen3-coder](https://github.com/QwenLM/Qwen3-Coder) -- a model that can also be used with Claude Code and Cline.
+The model is not anywhere near as good as Claude 4 Sonnet.
+The app is costlier than using Claude Code directly.
+- 25 Jul 2025.
 The LLM industry seems to have matured quickly.
 Early adopters who are open to understand the generic capabilities of LLMs through demos are somewhat saturated.
 The early majority have come in.
 They aren't interested in generic capabilities.
 They're looking for solutions that solve _their_ specific problem.
 Soon the late majority will come in asking for _existing_ solutions that have already solved their problem for many others.
 [ChatGPT: Creating demos for majority](https://chatgpt.com/share/6885b87b-b30c-800c-8c4e-a5c4218b9906)
 - 24 Jul 2025.
 [Claude for Financial Services](https://www.anthropic.com/solutions/financial-services) is an agentic version of Claude available on AWS & Google marketplaces tuned for financial services analysis.
 [Video](https://youtu.be/5zd7m3Rh5B0)
 - 23 Jul 2025.
 Agents face 3 problems: compounding errors, quadratic costs, and poorly designed tools.
 Start with small scope & strong reviews while you solve these problems.
 [Betting Against Agents](https://utkarshkanwat.com/writing/betting-against-agents/)